kubeflow/website/content/en/docs/distributions/gke/deploy/deploy-cli.md

 ## Understanding the deployment process

-This section gives you more details about the kubectl configuration and deployment process, so that you can customize your Kubeflow deployment if necessary.
+This section gives you more details about the kubectl, kustomize, config connector configuration and deployment process, so that you can customize your Kubeflow deployment if necessary.

 ### Application layout